Skip to content

 It is the mistakes that are more noteworthy in the developed world.

-The crucial fact is we can’t achieve anything important in life until we get into the motion and magic of practice, that part is lacking in the underdeveloped world.
+There are many ways to get through the practice and application of mistakes, the crucial fact is we can’t achieve anything important in life until we get into the flow and magic of practice, that part is lacking in the underdeveloped world.

-Second category people who watch things happen, and those who wonder what happened, are mostly found in the underdeveloped world.
+Second category who watch things happen, and those who wonder what happened, are mostly found in the underdeveloped world.

-Therefore, our life circulates with our thinking, activities, and participation.
+Whether you accept or not, our life circulates with our thinking, activities, and participation.

-Most of us regret many years from now that we didn’t participate in things of our choice but only watched things happening.
+Mark Twain expressed a good human sentiment that most of us regret many years from now that we didn’t participate in things of our choice but only watched things happening.

 In order to succeed wherever we move, we need drive, knowledge, and discipline.